SebastianBitsch/mlops-mnist-signlangauge/README.md

 A mlops pipeline for doing classification of american sign language letters

+## Project Description
+### Overall goal of the project
+Main goal of this project is to apply material methods from the Machine Learning and Operation course onto a real practical project in order to follow real production ready guidelines, with the subgoal of applying these methods to an image based problem.

+### What framework are you going to use and do you intend to include the framework into your project?
+Since we will be working on an image related problem, it is quite evident to make use of the pytorch framework TIMM for computer vision (pytorch image models).
+We will be importing a model template and fine tune it to our dataset with the main purpose of writing readable, logical and clean code while maintaining a set structure.

+### What data are you going to run on (initially, may change)
+We are going to use the mnist sign language dataset from kaggle (https://www.kaggle.com/datasets/datamunge/sign-language-mnist).
+It includes 25 classes of sign letters (excluding J and Z which require motion).
+The data is already split in 27,455 images in training data and 7172 images in test data.

+### What models do you expect to use
+We expect to use a convolutional neural network (CNN) to classify the images.
+For this we intend to use the architecture of a small Resnet model, that we train from scratch

 ## Project structure

 The directory structure of the project looks like this: